MarcoNachenius/twelvetone/README.md

 This library is designed for the creation, analysis and graphic representation of 12-tone music.

+The most developed part of this code at the moment is its ability to create an analytic score(.musicxml file) based on a tone row provided by the user.
+The score contains all of the row's prime transformations(R0, I0, RI0), as well as all of the transformations that are combinatorials(hexachordal, tetrachordal and trichordal) of the prime row.

 SHORT INTRODUCTION
 ====================
 In Western music, the octave is divided into twelve equal parts that correspond to specific notes.
 This means that there are a total of 12 unique notes.

-This program will use numerical values instead of note names to make the numerical logic clearer to a person who may not be familiar with how the relationship between pitch and note-names work in Western music.
+This program primarily uses numerical values instead of note names.
+This should make the program somewhat more accessible to a user who may not be familiar with how the relationship between pitch and note-names work in Western music.

-The reader only needs to understand how this principle works on a numerical level.
+The reader only needs to understand how this note ordering works on a numerical level.

-Notes are ordered incrementally, i.e. [0,1,2,3,4,5,6,7,8,9,10,11] = [C,C#,D,D#,E,F,Gb,G,G#,A,Bb,B]
+Notes are ordered incrementally: i.e. [0,1,2,3,4,5,6,7,8,9,10,11] = [C,C#,D,D#,E,F,Gb,G,G#,A,Bb,B]
     ('C' was chosen as note 0 in order to conform to MIDI pitch numbering)